rozek/notes-on-gundb/README.md

 In the end, these notes will hopefully be less chaotic than the official docs or the GunDB wiki.

-> feel free to open an issue if you think that I am wrong with my descriptions
+> feel free to open an issue if you find errors in my descriptions

 ## GunDB Documentation ##